ArctonLin/ExactDeltaConverter/README.md

 # Exact Delta Converter

+**Notice** DO NOT LISTEN ExactDelta WHILE DRIVING.

+Please use stereo headphone and turn off any audio enhancment such like Dolby Atmos.

 A desktop application that allows you to independently shift the frequency (Hz) of the left and right audio channels, with additional features for stereo downmixing.

 ## Requirements